 In 1956 a scheme was adopted for the provision of an outdoor sea-water swimming pool in Blackrock at a cost of £20,000.
 The pool was opened in 1962 and was, at the time, the only 50 metre pool in the country.
 Its tiered seating could accommodate up to 800 spectators.
 It eventually closed in the 1980s and was demolished in 1995.

-The Marine Court apartments now occupy the site, but the remains of the seaward wall of the pool (some of the depth measurements are still visible) now form part of the walkway linking the lower car park with the Priest’s Beach.
+The Marine Court apartments now occupy the site, but the remains of the seaward wall of the pool (the painted depth measurements are still on display) now form part of the walkway linking the lower car park with the Priest’s Beach.
+Old photographs of the swimming pool and the village adorn the inner wall of the walkway.
 The Sea Scouts den in the car park is the only remaining part of the swimming pool buildings.

 3. The Skating Hall

 Blackrock’s skating hall opened in 1939, a new addition to the many leisure facilities in the village.
 Its popularity continued for over four decades, providing entertainment for participants and spectators alike.
 Like many of the other facilities in the village its attraction waned and it eventually closed in the early 1980s and was converted to commercial use.
 The current Village Centre complex (Centra and Bradley’s) incorporates the old building.